yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/PRODUCTION_RELEASE_STATUS_2026-09-03.md

 | Full industry matrix | Three accepted; 12 not executed | Incomplete |
 | Production endpoint/promotion | No approval and no production action | Intentionally stopped |

-A read-only refresh after CI confirmed all three schedules remain enabled.
-It also confirmed `workspaceblobstore` and `workspaceartifactstore` retain their June 16, 2025 AccountKey records; no repair was applied.
+A read-only refresh and the exact-code live release-gate smoke confirmed all three schedules remain enabled.
+The smoke exited `2`, recorded gate state `blocked`, and submitted zero jobs.
+The refresh also confirmed `workspaceblobstore` and `workspaceartifactstore` retain their June 16, 2025 AccountKey records; no repair was applied.

 ## Active Blockers By Impact